JsonBravo/Space-Object-Alias-Mapping/README.md

 I have provided a Haystack ElasticSearch synonyms file to Salvatore Iovene's open source AstroBin website improving its ability to search for images of space objects either by name or by a catalogue ID.

 ## PURPOSE
 With millions of astronomical objects listed across 14,000+ catalogues it can be quite confusing trying to know exactly what name to call that majestic looking spec in the sky.
-Is that M 31 or is that the Andromeda Galaxy... or is it NGC 224?
-A synonym file mapping each space object alias will help AstroBins search engine return the desired photos no matter which naming convention the user searches by.
+Is that M 31 or is that the Andromeda Galaxy... or is it NGC 224? [hint: yes, yes, and yes]

+A synonym file containing each space object alias will help AstroBin's search engine return the desired photos no matter which naming convention the user searches by.

 ![alt text](image-1.png)
 **Photo Credit**: "M31 180 sec final copyL" KevC (user name), 2011 https://www.astrobin.com/304/?q=m31

-**A Note on the Name:** The SOAM class stands for "The Space Object Alias Map"  class, which I've created to help lead and organize the development of the synonym file.
-The word "soam" is defined as "... a chain by which a leading horse draws a plough.
-A horse-lead."
+**A Note on the SOAM:** The homemade SOAM ("Space Object Alias Map") class is essentially a data structuring tool that can dynamically build and manage alias associations for individual objects.

 ## APPROACH
 Below is a summary of the FILES created and the steps taken to build up and create the final synonym file: